JonathanRamos2002/sort-visualizer/README.md

 This project has a dependency (Raylib), and uses git submodules.
 To properly clone the repository use this command: git clone --recursive https://github.com/JonathanRamos2002/sort-visualizer.git

-if you cloned without the --recursive flag, initialize the submodule with the following command: git submodule update --init --recursive
+If you cloned without the --recursive flag, initialize the submodule with the following command: git submodule update --init --recursive

+## Dependency

+After cloning build raylib to ensure the library is readily avialable with the following commands.

+1. cd raylib/src

+2. make

+3. cd ../..

 ## Build